2023AIOT/DWS-MQTT/README.md

 The centralized MQTT baseline uses a single broker listening on localhost:1883.
 The distributed methods use 30 independent broker processes, whose listeners are assigned consecutive loopback ports starting from 1884.

-## Topology construction
+## Topology and baseline configuration

-The topology adapters apply the following inputs:
+The experiment driver uses the following topology and baseline configurations:

 | Method | Topology input used by the experiment driver |
 | --- | --- |